 Popcorn garland is a Christmas tree decoration and part of old-fashioned holiday decorating ideas.
 The homemade decoration is made out of popcorn threaded on a string to create a long garland that can be hung on a tree, from a fireplace mantel, or used in other Christmas decorations.

 This will become one of your favorite homemade Christmas decorations (perfect for rustic Christmas decorations!).

-(So, skip that artificial popcorn garland stuff and use this festive and traditional holiday craft instead!)
+(So, skip that Hobby Lobby garland / artificial popcorn garland / crochet popcorn garland / fake popcorn garland stuff and use these festive DIY popcorn Christmas decorations and traditional holiday craft instead!)

 Why do you put popcorn on the Christmas tree?